This article applies to all TeamViewer users.

 You can select whether or when you would like TeamViewer to generate a new random password for incoming sessions.

-Under Extras --> Options --> Advanced--> Under Advanced settings for connections to this computer --> Random password after each session --> Choose your option --> Click OK
+Click the Gear icon (⚙) in the upper right corner of the TeamViewer application and then navigate to Advanced--> Advanced settings for connections to this computer --> Random password after each session --> Choose your option --> Click OK

 The following options are available: